 – Action shots of you working – Close-ups of hands working – Styled shots of your tools (paintbrushes, camera, laptop, etc.) – Styled shots of your early process (sketches, prep work, etc.)

-To fill in the blank: keep negative space in mind to snap a few extra details shots.
+TO FILL IN THE BLANK: Keep negative space in mind to snap a few extra details shots.
 Think about the parallax images scrolling on a website: they shouldn’t be too distracting.
 They should provide brand color and composition, without looking too busy.

 Need a photographer?
 I am so thankful to have worked with each of these talented ladies and would highly recommend them for your own brand photography: